7 Frostbite Symptoms You Should Never Ignore

 Red or sore skin

 Common areas where frostbite occurs are the fingers, toes, cheeks, nose, ears, and chin.
+Make sure to be aware of these areas when looking for frostbite symptoms.
 If any of these turn red, that’s a sign of frostnip, an early warning sign of frostbite.
 Frostnip doesn’t permanently damage the skin, but it’s a signal to seek warm shelter quickly.
 Another frostnip symptom might include the skin feeling very cold to the touch.

 Prickling feeling, like “pins and needles”